Conversion Optimization

 Detangling product brand Tangle Teezer uses appealing visuals & explainer content in their product page content.

-Key Takeaway: While trying to guide customers through your product page UI design, ensure your content does the following: ease anxiety, clarify doubt and hand over the power to make purchase precise decisions.
+Key Takeaway: While trying to guide customers through your product page UI design, ensure your content does the following: eases anxiety, clarifies doubt, and hands over the power to make precise purchase decisions.

 11. Bloomingdale's: Help shoppers choose